jimjimliu/Ionic-IOS-APP/README.md

-﻿# Ionic IOS App
+# Ionic IOS App
 ## *Description*
 The general use so far developed for the app is to allow one to keep their personal bills, track their past bills based on date/month/year, and view bill summary in charts.

 ## Backend API
-The backend API is running on localhost, but also running on a remote server provided by Hostinger.
+The backend API is running on localhost, but also running on a remote server.
-The API is written in PHP and database is MySQL.
+The API is written in PHP and database is MySQL and Redis.
 One could use SQLite, PostgreSQL, MongoDb, and etc. There are many choices of database.

 ## Run
+>Currently support U.S/Canada phone authentication.

-> first one need to install node.js
+> first one need to install node.js, MySQL, and Redis, then

     npm install -g ionic